 5. Industry, Entrepreneurs, Sport or Coaching (Website to be accepted)

 "ORDER OF INTERNATIONAL COURT OF NOBILITY" (Originally founded 1793)

-To be granted the Title a person must have completed one of the above ACTS and Petition.
+To be granted the Title a person must qualify for one of the above.

-(send an email with details of the ACT carried out to qualify to be granted the Title Prince and Princess)
+(send an email to firstname.lastname@example.org with details of which one you qualify for, to be granted the Title Prince and Princess)